lmartinezh/edx-documentation/en_us/students/source/SFD_google_docs.rst

 .. _Google Drive:

 ####################################
-Google Drive Documents and Calendars
+Google Drive Files and Calendars
 ####################################

-Some courses include Google Drive documents, such as text documents, spreadsheets, and presentations.
+Some courses include Google Drive files, such as text documents, spreadsheets, and presentations.
 Your course might also include a Google calendar.
 Google documents and calendars appear in the body of your course just like any other course content.

 .. note:: Google services are not available in some regions and countries.
- If Google services are not available in your area, you might see an "image unavailable" message in the place of the Google document or calendar.
+ If Google services are not available in your area, you might see an "image unavailable" message in the place of the Google file or calendar.
 Your instructor might provide alternative resources if Google services are not available for you.